kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 ........................................

 Method :meth:`maputils.Annotatedimage.interact_writepos`
-write the toolbar message with indormation about coordinates and image values to the terminal.
+writes the toolbar message with information about coordinates and image values to the terminal.
 This is a primitive way to collect positional information about features in a map.